-Persian Miniature; the Breathtaking Flourished Persian Art
+Persian Miniature; The Breathtaking Flourished Persian Art

-Iranian are known for being great artists.
+Iranians are known for being great artists.
 When you travel to Iran, in every corner of the country you can find a unique type of handicraft and artwork.

 Among all of them, one which goes back to at least a thousand years ago is the Persian Miniature.
-It is actually a richly detailed miniature painting which depicts religious or mythological themes.
+It is actually a richly detailed miniature painting that depicts religious or mythological themes.
 This breathtaking art flourished from the 13th through the 16th centuries in Iran.
 Still, several contemporary artists use this method to create notable Persian Miniatures.
-These delicate, lush paintings are visually stunning, with a level of detail which can only be achieved with a very fine hand and an extremely small brush.
+These delicate, lush paintings are visually stunning, with a level of detail that can only be achieved with a very fine hand and an extremely small brush.

 Important Features of the Persian Miniatures

-The history of Persian Miniature
+The History of Persian Miniature

 The Seljuk Period (1037–1194)

 Seljuk paintings are indicative of some unified style and perception.
 The pictorial presentation was so strong then that started to extend beyond the geographical borders to the other nations under Seljuks’ domination.
-This style had two major characteristics by round full faces and a completely contoured style in representing bodies, plants, animals and natural landscapes.
+This style had two major characteristics round full faces and a completely contoured style in representing bodies, plants, animals and natural landscapes.

 The Ilkhanid Period (1256-1353)

-According to the historical evidence and paintings from that time, it is believed that Iranian start doing miniature from the Ilkhanid period and the main center of doing the art was the current city of Tabriz.
+According to the historical evidence and paintings from that time, it is believed that Iranian start doing miniature from the Ilkhanid period and the main center of the art was the current city of Tabriz.
 At that time artists introduced new motifs, including Chinese-influenced features such as dragons, lotuses, and peonies.
 Among the most famous Ilkhanid artists was Ahmad Musa, described by the 16th-century painter Dust Muhammad as the man who ‘unveiled the face of painting’.